 Five common term life insurance riders

 “Riders” here have got nothing to do with motorcycles or horses.
 Instead, they refer to additional features added to a life insurance policy to address specific concerns or needs.
+Many of these riders are provided by large insurers, such as Manulife and RBC Insurance.
 Some riders — like term conversion — are built into your term life policy.
 For others, you have to pay extra.

 - Term conversion rider — A free add-on, it lets you convert your term life policy into a permanent one without a medical exam up to a certain age.